MLSM-at-DTU/ml_metamodels/reports/README.md

 We used conda to manage our dependencies in the project and made a separate conda environment to run the code in.
 The list of dependencies was auto-generated using pipreqs which ensures to only keep the packages that are actually used in the code in the requirements.txt file.
 A complete copy of the environment can be built by running:

-1. conda env create -f environment.yml
+1. `conda env create -f environment.yml`
-2. conda activate ml_ops
+2. `conda activate ml_ops`
-3. pip install -e .
+3. `pip install -e .`

+On a local computer it is great to have conda to control several virtual environments on the same machine.
+However, the dependencies can also be installed using only pip and the `requirements.txt` file (this is for example how the VMs on docker are configured).
+The file `requirements_dev.txt` contains the packages that are needed for further development of the repository (in our case the two files are identical).

 ### Question 5